 Participants “attend class” from their own desktop or laptop computer, at home or at work, and at whatever time is most convenient to them.
 In either delivery format, online participation requires an average of 1 hour per day, 5 out of 7 days per week.

-$6,000.00 for up to 60 participants ($100 each) if delivered online or up to 20 participants ($300 each) if delivered in a blended format.
-Customization and tailoring available for an additional fee.
+$8,000.00 for up to 40 participants ($200 each) if delivered online or up to 20 participants ($400 each) if delivered in a blended format.
+Customization and tailoring are available for an additional fee.
 Contact us directly for an estimate.

-This program is usually led by FutureU co-founder Claude Whitmyer, who has been learning and teaching online since the early 1980s, before the World Wide Web even existed.
-His friendly communication style makes it easy for participants to master the sometimes challenging tools of Web-based instruction, and his skillful use of threading, harvesting, weaving, and other hallmarks of good online facilitation provides a model for every instructor.
-Mr. Whitmyer will be assisted by one or more FutureU associates who have been trained in FutureU's effective online facilitation methods and who have themselves completed this program.
+This program is usually led by FutureU™ co-founder Claude Whitmyer, who has been learning and teaching online since the early 1980s before the World Wide Web became publicly available.
+His friendly communication style makes it easy for participants to master the sometimes challenging tools of Web-based instruction, and his skillful use of threading, harvesting, weaving and other hallmarks of good online facilitation provides a model for every instructor.
+Mr. Whitmyer will be assisted by one or more FutureU associates who have been trained in FutureU’s effective online facilitation methods and who have themselves completed this program.